hphelion/documentation/cloudos/prepare.cloudtypes.md

 Typically, deploying this kind of cloud requires a single bare-metal server for what is called a Cloud Controller.
 Because of the hybrid nature of this cloud, Compute Region Controllers (virtualized compute, network, and storage) are utilized from other OpenStack-compatible clouds.
-HP Cloud is a great example of an OpenStack-compatible public cloud that can serve as the Compute Region Controller to a hybrid-only cloud.
+HP Helion Cloud is a great example of an OpenStack-compatible public cloud that can serve as the Compute Region Controller to a hybrid-only cloud.
 After a hybrid cloud is set up, it can be converted to a private cloud at a later time.

-A separate HP Cloud account is required for using their resources, and usage rates will apply.
-If you already have another OpenStack-compatible cloud in your environment, you can use that cloud's Compute Region Controller in this hybrid-only cloud, taking advantage of the advanced functionality of the Cloud Infrastructure.
+A separate HP Helion Cloud account is required for using their resources, and usage rates will apply.
+If you already have another
+OpenStack-compatible cloud in your environment, you can use that cloud's Compute Region Controller in this hybrid-only cloud, taking advantage of the advanced functionality of the Cloud Infrastructure.